gnendraaw/bugelas-catalog/README.md

 # bugelas
-Simple prototype of Homemade Food and Beverage Catalog
+Simple Flutter prototype of Homemade's Food and Beverage Catalog